 Rental revenue primarily consists of base rent arising from tenant leases at our multifamily, single-family rental, industrial, office, self-storage, and other properties.
 Rental revenue is recognized on a straight-line basis over the life of the lease, including any rent steps or abatement provisions.
 During the years ended December 31, 2024 and 2023, rental revenue was \$1.6 billion and \$1.7 billion, respectively.
-The decrease in rental revenue was driven by a lower average investment in real estate balance as a result of asset dispositions, slightly offset by an increase in average rental rates for multifamily and industrial assets for the year ended December 31, 2023.
+The decrease in rental revenue was driven by a lower average investment in real estate balance as a result of asset dispositions, slightly offset by an increase in average rental rates for multifamily and industrial assets for the year ended December 31, 2024 compared to the year ended December 31, 2023.